Reviewed by Wendy Boring-Bray, DBH, LPC

 To summarize what we’ve learned thus far, there is a wide range of studies linking a Vitamin B9 deficiency to depression.
 For the body to use Vitamin B9, it needs to be converted into methyl folate.
 This conversion is only possible with the help of the MTHFR enzyme.

 Since the MTHFR enzyme is produced by the MTHFR gene, any issues with the gene would affect the enzyme.
-Unfortunately, nearly 40% of the population suffers from at least one mutation of the MTHFR gene, rendering it less effective than normal.
+Unfortunately, nearly 40% of the population lives with at least one mutation of the MTHFR gene, rendering it less effective than normal.

 What we’re left with is a Vitamin B9 (folate, methyl folate) deficiency that causes a wide range of issues with the body -- including depression.
 That’s why it’s becoming more important to understand the symptoms of an MTHFR gene mutation, that way, you can start to find the help you need.